OFFICE MANAGEMENT APPRENTICE, CANTERBURY, KENT

 What can an apprentice expect to be paid?

-The Apprenticeship minimum wage is currently £3.50 per hour (£3.70 from 1st April 2018), although many employers choose to pay above and beyond that, and we encourage them to do so.
+The Apprenticeship minimum wage is currently £3.70 per hour, although many employers choose to pay above and beyond that, and we encourage them to do so.
 Many employers also offer performance related pay rises throughout the apprenticeship, as they would with any other employees.
 If the apprentice is 19 years old when they complete their first year as an apprentice, then their wage will increase to the national minimum for your age category.

 If enrolling in an apprenticeship would be financially difficult for you, you may be entitled to support through the Kevin Lynes Apprenticeship Scheme.